Data-Mining-CS568/NG-DBSCAN/README.md

 	- First put the points.txt and queries.txt for the dataset you want the algorithm to run on.

-	- Then first run the static version without considering the queries.txt using the following command:
+	- Then first run the static version without considering the queries.txt using the following command. <first_argument> = 0 if you want to change the value of parameters and 1 otherwise.
+Second command line argument will be 0 here.
 		- g++ static_ngdbscan.cpp
-		- ./a.out 0
+		- ./a.out <first_argument> 0

 	- It will create old_epsilon_graph.txt, old_clusters.txt, old_points.txt and this will constitute our database.

 	- To plot the clusters for the points present in database, we will run the following command:
 		- python3 clusters_generator.py 0

 </details>

 <details>